AEYCEN/QuickArmorSwap/README.md

 > ❗ **Important: Because the feature of the automatic mouseclick coordinate calculation is not implemented yet, you need to adjust the values "first_click_coordinates" and "second_click_coordinates" in the settings.txt file to your fitting.**
 >
-> For that, you need to press the hotkey ingame and look where the mouseclicks happen.
+> For that, you need to press the hotkey ingame and look where the mouse clicks happen.
+> The first click needs to be on the created armor folder in the inventory.
+> The second click needs to be a few pixels lower on the selection for armor swap in the dropdown menu.
+> You have to look very closely, the macro is performing these action very quick.
-> - If they are too far right, you have to reduce the value of the numbers *in front of* the commas by the same factor.
+> - If the clicks are too far right, you have to reduce the value of the numbers *in front of* the commas by roughly the same factor.
-> - If the clicks are too far up, you need to reduce the value of the numbers *behind* the commas by the same factor
+> - If they are too far up, you need to reduce the value of the numbers *behind* the commas by roughly the same factor.

 If you did the inventory preparations described in [In-Game preparations](#-in-game-preparations) you can now hit your hotkey and enjoy the magic.

 > ❕ As soon as the macro has been started, there must be no strong mouse movement during the process, otherwise the macro cannot be executed correctly.

-After activating the macro, you can see at the top of the screen for 3 seconds how many armor sets are remaining for swapping.
+After activating the macro, you can see at the top of the screen for 2 seconds how many armor sets are remaining for swapping.
 Once you have swapped all sets and refilled the folder, you don't have to restart QuickArmorSwap, just press `ALT+2` as many times as you have added sets back into the folder.
 If you have pressed `ALT+2` one too many times, you can use `ALT+1` to reduce the number by one.